iSOLveIT/mkdocs-notes/README.rst

 MkDocs Deployment
 =================

+Build MkDocs documentation and transfer build files to a target branch.
-Deploy MkDocs documentation build to any static site hosting platform such as Heroku.
+The target branch contents can be copied to any static site hosting platform such as Heroku.

 Usage
 =====